awbla/awbla-student-workflow/content/4-processing.md

 - Navigate to and single click the appropriate item folder
     - This folder should includ the following:
         - An Agisoft project file (for example: CE_CabinetA_D4_2349_3Dproject.psx)
-        - A folder with all of the files associated with the Agisoft project (for example: CE_CabinetA_D4_2349_3Dproject.files)
+        - A sub-folder with all of the files associated with the Agisoft project (for example: CE_CabinetA_D4_2349_3Dproject.files)
-        - A folder named Models with OBJ, STL, and X3D files
+        - A sub-folder named *Models* with the OBJ, STL, and X3D files
 - Click Upload to add the folder and subfolders to the *3D Projects* folder in the AWBLA OneDrive